Initial setup

 • In order to use emuR, you must first download and install the program R. The latest version is currently 4.3.x (September 2023).

-• Also download and install the program RStudio, which is a so-called integrated development environment.
+• Also download and install the program RStudio, which is a so-called integrated development environment that makes working with R much much easier.

 Default browser